The most common CBD questions answered

 CBD infused tampons are fast becoming the new normal, with companies that manufacture these wellness products, claiming that their suppositories and tampons that are infused with cannabidiol, help alleviate severe cramps and discomfort by providing the body with relief directly where it is needed.

-Of course, it is well worth mentioning that every individual reacts to CBD differently- another major reason why it is difficult to regulate dosages or usage.
+Of course, it is well worth mentioning that every individual reacts to CBD differently- another major reason why it is difficult to determine the right CBD dosage.
 Many clinical studies are underway to further understand the effect of CBD on the human body and its alleged advantages for pain and mental health.
 What remains to be seen are conclusive results.